 - economic and community development especially among underserved populations, and

 - the development of America’s youth.

-With grant funding and other support, the NCTA Foundation is acting as a catalyst for each of the organizations by helping them develop new programs, or expand existing ones, and highlighting how needs can be addressed by leveraging resources intrinsic to our industry, such as broadband Internet access and/or content use and creation.
+With grant funding and other support, the NCTA Foundation acts as a catalyst for its partner organizations.
+It strives to help them develop new programs or expand existing ones.
+And it leverages resources intrinsic to our industry -- such as broadband Internet access, and Internet and television content – to address societal needs.

 Learn More: Watch The Video